kalviumcommunity/S86-1225-TriVengers-Full-Stack-With-NextjsAnd-AWS-Azure-RuralLite/rurallite/README.md

 If you don't use Docker, set `DATABASE_URL` in `rurallite/.env.local` to point at your Postgres instance.

+## Transactions & Query Optimization

+See [TRANSACTIONS_AND_INDEXES.md](./TRANSACTIONS_AND_INDEXES.md) for a demonstration of Prisma transactions, rollback verification, and query/index benchmarking scripts.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: